samrith-s/nodehawk/README.md

 ## Configurations

 Nodehawk allows a rich variety of configuration options, to suit your needs.
+All of these configurations are provided through a `.nodehawkrc` file.

 ### Basic